 Thank you, Rebecca, for your support of Open House New York!

-What do you find most inspiring about New York City?
+What do you love most about New York City?

-What is your favorite place/neighborhood in the city?
+What is your favorite building and/or neighborhood in the city?

-If OHNY could grant you an all-access pass to any place in the city, where would you go?
+If OHNY could grant you an all-access pass to any place in the city, where would you go, and why?